craftcms/docs/docs/commerce/1.x/docs/adjusters.md

 ## Adjustable values

-Any changes you make to a line item or order value (from the list of allowed values below) within an Adjuster class needs to be reflected within the `Commerce_OrderAdjustmentModel::amount` that you return from your adjuster's interface class.
+Any changes you make to a line item or order value (from the list of allowed values below) within an Adjuster class needs to be reflected within the `Commerce_OrderAdjustmentModel::amount` that you return from your adjuster’s interface class.

-For example, if your adjuster adds some shipping costs to a line item's `shippingCost` field, it also needs to add that amount to a new Commerce_OrderAdjustmentModel `amount` that your adjuster interface class returns.
+For example, if your adjuster adds some shipping costs to a line item’s `shippingCost` field, it also needs to add that amount to a new Commerce_OrderAdjustmentModel `amount` that your adjuster interface class returns.

-To clarify further, the total of all the order's adjustments should always add up to the total of the changes made to the following values:
+To clarify further, the total of all the order’s adjustments should always add up to the total of the changes made to the following values:

 ```
 Commerce_LineItemModel::shippingCost